 About Lesley Reynolds

-Hel is also really happy appearing on TV, radio and podcasts to give her unique take on topical social media, communications and professional creativity issues.
+Hel also enjoys the thrill of appearing on TV, radio and podcasts to give her unique take on topical social media, communications and professional creativity.

 Hel’s corporate comms background